In This Article

 What's the best way to pay off credit card debt?

-It’s essential to research all methods to determine which is best for you.
-If you’re easily discouraged and need to pay off credit card debt fast, the debt snowball method could be best.
+If you prefer speed and need to learn how to pay off credit card debt fast, the debt snowball method could be best.
 But if you’re motivated by making fewer payments each month, a balance transfer credit card could be the right option.

 Will paying off my credit card debt raise my credit score?

-One of the factors in calculating a credit score is credit utilization: The higher your balances, the lower your score.
+One of the factors in calculating a credit score is credit utilization: the higher your balances, the lower your score.
 Your credit score should increase by paying down your balances.
+You can also look into a secured credit card to help build your credit score.